The Momo Deal and the Last Goodbye

 “Momo Deal is a story of friendship.
 We all have a lot of friends in our lives, but there is that one friend who knows everything about us.
 They know us better than our parents and perhaps even our partners.
 They laugh and cry with us, sharing the special moments of our lives.
 We are dependent on them.
 However, on one fine day, these friends bid adieu to us.
 No prior messages, no goodbyes.
 This film is about that particular friend.
 Mahima, who dies in the beginning, comes back seeing that her friend is unable to accept her death,” says Delhi-born Jindal, who is now based in Mumbai.

 But why explore the idea with momos?
 Jindal says there is a personal connection here.
 “A plate of momos often makes friendships special.
 When I was in college, I had one friend who used to eat momos daily.
 I was not a big fan of momos at that point.
 However, I loved going out with her, and we bonded over that dish.
-Momos do make good friendships,” notes Jindal.
-“In the film as well, Mahima returns for the unfulfilled momo deal.
-Although their search is not successful, the event helps Naman come to terms with the reality of death,” adds Jindal.
+So, momos do make good friendships,” notes Jindal.
+“In the film as well, Mahima returns for the unfulfilled momo deal, and both of them search for momos on the streets throughout the night.
+Although they do not get it, the event helps Naman come to terms with the reality of death,” adds Jindal.

 The streets of Jaipur

-Although Jindal is from Delhi and is presently based in Mumbai, the film is shot neither in Delhi nor in Mumbai.
+Although Jindal is from Delhi and presently based in Mumbai, the film is shot neither in Delhi nor in Mumbai.
 Instead, the camera follows the characters on the streets of Jaipur.
 A relatively smaller city compared to both Delhi and Mumbai.
-When the director was asked about the connection, he responded by saying that “Delhi and Mumbai are both big cities, and due to the everyday corporate hustle, one can not meet friends regularly.
+When the director was asked about the connection, he responded with “Delhi and Mumbai are both big cities, and due to the everyday corporate hustle, one can not meet their friends regularly.
 But that happens in a small town like Jaipur.
-People get time to check on their friends and go out for some meal or the other every day.
+People get time to check out on their friends and go out for a plate of momo every day.
 So in this film, I focussed on a small-town friendship,” says Jindal.

-Apart from this, there is another angle that Jindal has explored in the film.
-“Prejudices often play a significant role in shaping our lives in smaller townsZ.
+Apart from the small-town friendship, there is another angle that Jindal has explored in the film.
+“Prejudices often play a significant role in shaping our lives in smaller towns.
 They shape our characters, our lives, and the relationships that we form.
 In this film, Mahima is liberated once she dies.
-It would have been difficult for her to roam around the streets wearing shorts when she was alive.
-However, once she passes away, she comes back as a ghost, wears shorts, consumes alcohol, and roams around the city at midnight.
+It was a bit difficult for her to roam around the streets wearing shorts.
+However, once she passes away, she comes back as a ghost, wears shorts, drinks alcohol, and roams around the city at midnight.
 This is something that she enjoys.
 Her newfound freedom makes her happy,” says Jindal.